-Figure 9.
-Expanded diagram of FRDM-FXS-MULT2-B sensor board
+Figure 9: Expanded diagram of FRDM-FXS-MULT2-B sensor board

 The FRDM-STBC-AGM01 can be viewed as a proper subset of the FRDM-MULT2-B. FRDM-AGM01 Sensors are also present on the FRDM-MULT2-B. The FRDM-AGM01 does not include wireless communications capabilities.